tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Quiz.md

     C. Scale the size of EC2 instances up or down automatically, based on demand.
     D. Transfer unused CPU resources between EC2 instances.

+### A company's web application requires AWS credentials and authorizations to use an AWS service.
+Which IAM entity should the company use as best practice?

+    A. IAM role [Most Voted]
+    B. IAM user
+    C. IAM group
+    D. IAM multi-factor authentication (MFA)